 What You Can Do Instead

 Milk substitutes are wildly popular and something many people consume almost everyday, so it’s important that if you were relying on one of these products above to start making your own milk or find another substitute.
 It’s so easy to make your own.
-Watch this video to see how I make it.
-I like to strain my milk through a very fine grain strainer.
-Check it out, just to see how easy it is!
-You won’t ever be tempted to buy processed almond milk in a carton again.

 Even though Cornucopia estimates they are close to 300 chemical additives approved to be used in organics, there are still thousands approved for conventional products.
 The facts presented here should not discourage you to eat less organic food, but to encourage you to fight for its regulations and ultimate safeguard.
 I urge you to watch the Video by Mark Kastel and read the Full Cornucopia Report when you have time and to spread this information to as many people as possible – Please feel free to share this post on Facebook, Twitter and your own blogs.